HKUST is ranked No.1 in Hong Kong (globally 28th) in Times Higher Education World University Rankings 2019 by Subject: Computer Science.

 Tuition Fee and Costs

-Students in the Dual-degree MPhil/PhD Programs must register as MPhil/PhD students with their host institution, and pay the appropriate tuition and miscellaneous student fees as required by that institution for all the terms they are there.
+Students in the dual-degree/jointly supervised MPhil/PhD programs must register as MPhil/PhD students with their host institution, and pay the appropriate tuition and miscellaneous student fees if required by that institution for all the terms they are there.

 Student candidates in the Program may transfer academic credits to HKUST for courses taken at the host institution in order to satisfy HKUST’s degree requirements.
 All such transfers will be made in accordance with HKUST’s regulations and policies related to credit transfer.

-Students shall be provided with financial assistance in the form of postgraduate studentship or scholarship by the institution at which they are registered, according to the prevailing rules and policies of that institution.
+Students may be provided with financial assistance in the form of postgraduate studentship or scholarship by the institution at which they are registered, according to the prevailing rules and policies of that institution.

 PhD Qualifying Examination

-PhD students in Dual-degree Programs are required to fulfil any requirements with regard to qualifying examinations of both institutions, if such exist.
+PhD students in dual-degree/jointly supervised programs are required to fulfil any requirements with regard to qualifying examinations of both institutions, if such exist.

 MPhil/PhD Thesis Defense